 3. MENTAL PROBLEMS:

-Re-read the topic of PRESSURE in my Blog Post from 12/6/21 and don't let pressure get to you!!
-If you stay really focused on the execution, counting your steps (so your timing is good), and the FEEL of the body in sync with the pendulum arm swing, you will execute a good shot.
+Please read or re-read the topic of PRESSURE in my Blog Post from 12/6/21 and don't let pressure get to you!!
+If you stay really focused on the execution, counting your steps (so your timing is good), FEELING the body in sync with the pendulum arm swing, getting the ball over the correct target, then you WILL execute a good shot.
 You can only control your own bowling, so don't worry about how that other person is doing (who is getting close to your average).
 If you're worried, then you are NOT focusing on your game and you'll end up helping that person beat you out!
 UGH!

 4. DRIFTING or WANDERING:

 If you don't end up at the same board at the foul line that you started on at the stance (or very close), then you are wandering.
-While practicing, it's a good habit to get into to look down at your left foot after the ball passes your mark to see that you are on or very near that same board or dot.
-Wandering can cause you to end up in a different place each time and coming in at different angles each time can negatively affect your game!
+While practicing, it's a good habit to get into to the habit of looking down at your left foot after the ball passes your mark to see that you are on or very near that same board or dot.
+Wandering can cause you to end up in a different place each time and coming in at different angles can negatively affect your game!
 A huge part of improving at bowling is doing things the same way over and over again.
 Practice just standing on your normal board and walking up on the lane several times without your ball.
-Check down to see that your are ending up on that board at the foul line, then you'll know you are walking in a straight line.
+Look down to see that you are ending up on that same board at the foul line, then you'll know you are walking in a straight line!

-Walking more slowly than normal will cause you to slow down the ball speed.
+Walking more slowly than normal will cause a slower ball speed.
 A slower ball speed will cause the ball to hook more and possibly end up in the gutter before it even gets to the pins.
 Have you ever watched little kids bowl?
 The thing is to keep your speed as consistent as possible.
 If you're a little tired when you go to the league some nights, get some coffee to perk you up a little.
-The opposite is also true, that if you walk more quickly, the ball will hook less and you'll end up coming up short and hitting the 3 and 6 pins instead of getting the ball into the 1-3 desired pocket area.
+The opposite is also true, that if you walk faster along the approach, the ball will also go faster and hook less.
+You'll end up coming up short and hitting the 3 and 6 pins instead of getting the ball into the 1-3 desired pocket area.
 I will go into SPEED a little more in a later Blog Post.

 Join me in TWO weeks when I go into Part 2 of "Common problems that can effect your game".